• Skip to primary navigation

 With an old fashioned, we can build the drink directly in our serving glass, or we can use a mixing glass.
 The mixing glass is convenient if you’re making old fashioneds for a crowd but don’t feel like it’s necessary.

-Now we stir our old fashioned for about 15 seconds —- just enough to chill it.
-Again, we don’t want to dilute this cocktail, and too much stirring does just that.
+Step 4: Now we stir our old fashioned for about 15 seconds — just enough to chill it (photo 4).
+We don’t want to dilute this cocktail, and too much stirring does just that.

 If using a mixing glass, we strain the cocktail into our serving glass, and we’re ready to sip the night away.
 Tasty, huh?